It’s an exciting time as no-one really knows the full range of medical benefits offered by these cannabinoids.

 CBG, Cannabigerol, effects and benefits in cannabis

 CBG is thought to be non-psychoactive.
 CBG is the non-acidic version of cannabigerolic acid (CBGA).
 CBGA is often regarded as the initial “mother cannabinoid” which is the starting point from which other cannabinoids are created.
 At harvest, in most cannabis varieties, much of the CBG has been converted into other cannabinoids, usually THC or CBD.
 Typically, most cannabis varieties have less than 1% CBG in the plant at harvest, but selective breeding has allowed CBG levels to be increased to 2-3% in research varieties, and this may be increased further before the first CBG variety is released.
-Many of the medical expectations of CBG will be confirmed by ongoing research, so speculating about the benefits may not be helpful, however many potential uses are listed by Wikipedia which include benefits as a neuro-protectant, pain/anxiety relief, anti-inflammatory, antiseptic etc.
+Many of the medical expectations of CBG will be confirmed by ongoing research, so speculating about the benefits may not be helpful, however many potential uses are listed which include benefits as a neuro-protectant, pain/anxiety relief, anti-inflammatory, antiseptic etc.

 Exciting times for cannabis: New cannabinoids on the horizon.